-This document was developed, with FACE's help, by the Bern Convention and presents 7 Principles that hunters and hunting associations should follow to get involved in IAS reduction and prevention (Genovesi et al., 2013):
+The Code of Conduct on Hunting and Invasive Alien Species was developed, with FACE's help, by the Bern Convention and presents seven principles that hunters and hunting associations should follow to contribute to the European Strategy on Invasive Alien Species and the 2020 EU Biodiversity Strategy.
+Respecting these principles will lead to improve the sustainability of hunting by getting involved in IAS reduction and prevention (Genovesi et al., 2013).